csansoni/ISQA3420Assignment1/USE CASES.md

 Goal in Context:

-           The manager or developer are able to submit a project request in order to add new software for the use of the organization.
+           The manager or developer are able to submit a project request in order to add new software for the use of the corporation

 Stakeholders:

-           Manager: To submit a software project to meet a new function or goal of the organization
+           Manager: To submit a software project to meet a new function or goal of the corporation
-           Developer: To submit a software project to meet a new function or goal of the organization
+           Developer: To submit a software project to meet a new function or goal of the corporation

 Preconditions:

-           The new function or goal of the organization is clearly stated with definitive properties There is open source software available to meet the needs of the new software project
+           The new function or goal of the corporation is stated with definitive properties There is open source software available to meet the needs of the new software project

 Main Success Scenario:

            The project request meets the acceptable vulnerability thresholds and does not violate any licenses.
-           The software project accomplishes the new function or goal of the organization.
+           The software project accomplishes the new function or goal of the corporation.

 Failed End Conditions:

            The project request violates vulnerability thresholds or violates licenses associated with software packages in the project.
-           The software project does not meet the new function or goal of the organization.
+           The software project does not meet the new function or goal of the corporation.

 Trigger:

-           The manager or developer submit a software project request to accomplish a new function or goal of the organization.
+           The manager or developer submit a software project request to accomplish a new function or goal of the corporation.